cindyjang123/DiceGame/README.md

 [See Demo](https://jeopardydice.herokuapp.com/)

 A simple 2-player game app created using HTML, CSS and JavaScript to practise my knowledge and skills of DOM.
-This app is for educational purposes only.

 # How to Play

 Player 1 starts the game first.